chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 - XL Deploy 5.1.0
 ---

+As of version 7.0.0 the Team Foundation Server 2015 XL Deploy plugin has been renamed to the Visual Studio Team Services (VSTS) XL Deploy plugin.

-The XL Deploy extension for Microsoft Team Foundation Server (TFS) 2015 provides automated deployment functionality through an XL Deploy build task for [Microsoft TFS 2015](https://msdn.microsoft.com/en-us/Library/vs/alm/Build/feature-overview) and [Visual Studio Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) (VSTS), which is also known as Visual Studio Online.
+The XL Deploy extension for Visual Studio Team Services (VSTS) provides automated deployment functionality through an XL Deploy build task for [Microsoft TFS 2015](https://msdn.microsoft.com/en-us/Library/vs/alm/Build/feature-overview), [Microsoft TFS 2017](https://www.visualstudio.com/en-us/news/releasenotes/tfs2017-update1), and [Visual Studio Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) (VSTS), which is also known as Visual Studio Online.

 The plugin provides custom build activities to interface with XL Deploy, a sample build template, and an editor to help you modify the build script with custom build actions.